2018 United States House of Representatives elections in Michigan: District 10

 The 10th district is located in an area of the Lower Peninsula of Michigan known as The Thumb and parts of the Metro Detroit area including Chesterfield, Macomb, and Port Huron.
-This is the most Republican friendly district with a PVI of R+13.
-The incumbent is Republican Paul Mitchell, who has represented the district since 2017.
-He was elected to replace retiring Representative Candice Miller with 63% of the vote in 2016.
+This was the most Republican friendly district, with a PVI of R+13.
+The incumbent was Republican Paul Mitchell, who had represented the district since 2017.
+He was elected to replace retiring representative Candice Miller with 63% of the vote in 2016.